 Thankfully, all is not lost – and some incredible individuals continue to work tirelessly to keep the queer scene in Boston alive.
 So, please, support them.

-Gay Boston Guide: The Essential Guide To Gay Travel In Boston Massachusetts 2019
+Gay Boston Guide: The Essential Guide To LGBT Travel In Boston Massachusetts

 As we already said, there is a lot to love in this energetic city – though if you are not interested in US history or higher education, the nightlife might be the most exciting part of your visit.

 There is a prolific arts community, energetic and distinct neighborhoods to wander, exceptional architecture, a distinguished restaurant scene, and so many more things to do we couldn’t possibly list them all.
-If you plan on seeing alot outside of Boston then car hire is a very affordable option and popular to see more far-flung attractions of Massachusettss and New England.
-This is America after all and the car is king.
+If you plan on seeing a lot outside of Boston, then car hire is a very affordable option and access to see more far-flung attractions of Massachusetts and New England.
+This is America — and the car is still king!

 But if you just want to explore the downtown gaybourhood and a few other places – public transport and rideshare apps should be sufficient.
-Beautiful and historic it may be, it’s a city that you either immediately warm to or that leaves you a little cold – whatever camp you fall into, it’s definitely not a city you can ignore.
-Unlike many US cities, it’s very walkable, which was a huge plus in our books.
-Take the Freedom Trail around its cobbled streets to see 16 of its historically important sites, recalling the Revolutionary War, Boston’s role in abolition and the fight for independence.
+Beautiful and historical it may be, it’s a city that you either immediately warm to or that leaves you a little cold – whatever camp you fall into, it’s definitely not a city you can ignore.
+Unlike many US cities, it’s very walkable, which was a massive plus in our books.
+Take the Freedom Trail around its cobbled streets to see 16 of its historically significant sites, recalling the Revolutionary War, Boston’s role in abolition, and the fight for independence.

-Aside from history, sport and food the other main thing Boston has to offer is a million ways to spend your evenings.
-From ballet at the Opera House (where there’s no opera), to speakeasys, cocktail bars and college spots, there’s tons to do in Boston after dinner.
+Aside from history, sport, and food, the other main thing Boston has to offer is a million ways to spend your evenings.
+From ballet at the Opera House (where there’s no opera) to speakeasies, cocktail bars, and college sports, there are tons of things to do in Boston after dinner.
 You can be sure to overhear plenty of intellectual conversations while you’re out and about as well.
 And if somehow you ever get bored here, well, Providence is only a short 1.5 hours away on local commuter rail.

 We’ve got some suggestions of the best things to do in Boston (in between stuffing yourself with lobster rolls) to help you get started with planning your trip here.

-Naturally being gay does not define which attractions most of us will want to see in each destination and most queer travelers will simply want to check out the top things to see in Boston during the day!
-We found our favorite memories were wandering historic neighborhoods (and picking out our dream house), dancing till dawn with our queer family, exploring the historic sites and spending hours in the wonderful Museum of Fine Arts.
+Naturally, being gay does not define which attractions most of us will want to see in each destination, and most queer travelers will simply want to check out the top things to see in Boston during the day!
+We found our favorite memories were wandering historic neighborhoods (and picking out our dream house), dancing till dawn with our queer family, exploring the historic sites, and spending hours in the beautiful Museum of Fine Arts.

 However, if you’re someone who can’t sit still, we have put together a few of our other things to do in this exciting city that are sure to keep you busy!